 in order to escape recognition and destruction by the host immune system.

 Over the years, I have investigated

-how tumor cells change in the expression of HLA class I and class II antigens
+how tumor cells change the expression of HLA class I and class II antigens

-the interaction of tumor cells with the host immune system,
+the interaction of tumor cells which hurts the immune system

 the expression and function of HLA class I antigen